From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 Now walk back through the five principles:

 The model did not fail because it was technically bad.
 It failed because the system around it was not built to catch what it did not know.
+That is a governance failure, not an algorithm failure – and it is entirely preventable.

 The Bridge Domain: Health and Education

 Health and education look different on the surface.
-The governance shape is identical:
+The governance shape is identical: high stakes, complex human context, variable populations, institutional constraints, and reputational and ethical risk that accumulates faster than it resolves.

 The Underserved Niche: Scientifically Trained Builders